RahulInfinity1004/tgvcs/Readme.md

 ---

 By following these steps, you can build a version control system similar to GitHub but tailored to your needs.
 Let me know if you'd like to expand on any section or need help implementing specific features!

+## Update
+As far I created telegram bot which can read message and reply to it, and then I created GitHub script which commits file